General Information about 6805 Topics in Nuclear Physics

 will be discussions and actual problem solving among the participants and the

 instructor.
-To make this possible, we will dedicate some of the class
+To make this possible, we will dedicate much of the class

-(and we will try "flipping" some lectures so you look at them as videos
+(and we "flip" some lecture material so you look at videos and other

 and we do discussion questions and exercises in class),